The Standard Model as an Effective Field Theory

 and the Warsaw basis operators in Table ~\ref{op59}, given by \cite{Alonso:2013hga}

-Note that the operators in Eqn.~\ref{SILHY} do not carry flavour indicies while the operators in Eqn.~\ref{pops} do carry flavour indicies.
+Note that the operators in Eq.~\ref{SILHY} do not carry flavour indices while the operators in Eq.~\ref{pops} do carry flavour indices.
 One needs to define the flavour indices of the operators removed when changing basis in order to avoid ambiguities \cite{Alonso:2013hga}.
-Respecting flavour symmetry is the reason Yukawa matrices appear in Eqns.~\ref{set1redefine}-\ref{set3redefine} instead of arbitrary flavour matrices.
+Respecting flavour symmetry is the reason Yukawa matrices appear in Eqs.~\ref{set1redefine}-\ref{set3redefine} instead of arbitrary flavour matrices.